stealify/stealify/README.md

   - It defines a Universal Secure Isolated: Hardware / Software / Component Model.
   - Includes own Universal Kernel that does not even need to be Cross Platform Binary Compatible so can get Used as its own Linux/Fuchsia/Android/Windows Kernel Abstraction that can build Custom Kernels and even Unikernels that you can directly deploy to your hardware
   - Includes universal Deployment/CI to automate the above-described Creation of Software that Includes its Kernel and is Fully isolated and Secure by Design!
+  - In general GraalVM even when it is the most feature Complet Compitor is still only a additional target that you can turn into Stealify Components.
+    - Importent to say while you could also run Stealifys Core Components on GraalVM it only adds overhaead but when you run GraalVM with Stealify you get the best out of both worlds.

 ## Differences between Stealify and ECMAScript tc39 and TypeScript
 Not all Design Fundamentals of tc39 are relevant for us and they are also not useful for developers that's why we only introduce a subset of the ECMAScript Specification, in general, the main difference is ECMAScript Specification Designs an Other Language Execution Environment then Stealify does